Arsenal Thrash Man City To Boost Title Challenge, Man Utd Lose To Palace - UrduPoint

 London, (APP - UrduPoint / Pakistan Point News - 3rd Feb, 2025) Arsenal beat Manchester City 5-1 to keep their Premier League title hopes alive on Sunday, while Manchester United slumped to another meek 2-0 home defeat to Crystal Palace.

-In the battle between the sides that have finished in the top for the past two seasons, the Gunners prevailed to move within six points of leaders Liverpool, who have a game in hand.
+In the battle between the top two for the past two seasons, the Gunners prevailed to move within six points of leaders Liverpool, who have a game in hand.

+"It is a great day for us, especially with the necessity that we had to win the game," said Arsenal boss Mikel Arteta.

 Arsenal were gifted the perfect start inside two minutes as Manuel Akanji lost possession and Kai Havertz squared for Martin Odegaard to open the scoring.